SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Training Aspect Embedding Models

 \subsection{Model Training}

-For each aspect separately, we train a dedicated embedding model following the approach of \cite{brinner2025semcse}.
-Specifically, we apply a contrastive learning objective that encourages the model to place two summarizing sentences from the same abstract close together in the embedding space, while pushing apart embeddings of unrelated sentences (i.e., summarizing the same aspect for other abstracts): Here, the loss is computed over a batch $\mathcal{B}$ consisting of $|\mathcal{B}|$ pairs of related samples, represented by their embeddings $(e_i, e_i^+)$.
+For each aspect separately, we train a dedicated embedding model following the SemCSE approach of \cite{brinner2025semcse}.
+Specifically, we apply a contrastive loss that encourages the model to place two aspect summaries from the same abstract close together in the embedding space, while pushing apart embeddings of unrelated summaries (i.e., same aspect but different abstract): Here, the loss is computed over a batch $\mathcal{B}$ consisting of $|\mathcal{B}|$ pairs of related samples with embeddings $(e_i, e_i^+)$.
 As the similarity function, we use cosine similarity, with $\tau$ being a temperature parameter.

-As the base encoder, we employ SciDeBERTa v2 \cite{10355927}, mapping the \texttt{CLS} token embedding down to $150$ dimensions with an additional linear projection head.
+As the base encoder, we employ SciDeBERTa \cite{10355927}, mapping the \texttt{CLS} token embedding down to $150$ dimensions with an additional linear projection head.
 Additional implementation and training details are provided in Appendix \ref{app:aspect_training}.